-The Daly Bagel is a few weeks from opening and Amanda Daly shares details about their soft opening plans.
+The Daly Bagel is a few weeks from opening and Amanda Daly has shared details about their soft opening plans.

-"I feel like I've been saying we'll be open in two weeks since last July," laughs Amanda Daly as she scans her soon-to-be bagel shop, "there are still a lot of moving parts to this project, but we can finally see the finish line."
+"I feel like I've been saying we'll be open in two weeks since last July," said Daly as she scans her soon-to-be bagel shop.
+"There are still a lot of moving parts to this project, but we can finally see the finish line."

-After a thoughtful search for a brick and mortar location for her burgeoning east coast bagel business, Daly settled on remodeling the old Zephyr building located at t 130 Chicago Ave, Oak Park (corner of Lombard and Chicago Ave) in early 2019.
+After a search for a brick-and-mortar location for her burgeoning East Coast bagel business, Daly settled on remodeling the old Zephyr building located at 130 Chicago Ave. in Oak Park in early 2019.